ADKAdrianPL/Underground-Anomalies-Docs/Design Notes/PC Variations/Ultion/Abilities/Jump.md

 - Notes:
     - The player is allowed to stop ascending mid-jump to provide more precise control over the character.
     - The variable jump height functionality is only enabled after the player collects the [General Mobility](../Power-ups/General%20Mobility.md) power-up.
 Without it the jump only stops at max height, even if the button is released sooner.
-    - Jumping again in the air can be enabled by collecting a power-up.
+    - Jumping again in the air can be enabled by collecting the [Double Jump](../Power-ups/Double%20Jump.md) power-up.